 “This approval will help break down barriers to services for our tribal citizens and enable us to build the necessary healthcare, family services, education facilities, and homes,” said Chairman Warren.

 The following week the Gaming Authority and Four Winds leadership hosted a media event to detail Four Winds South Bend.
-The first phase will have 175,000 square feet and include 1,800 Class II gaming devices, four restaurants, a player’s lounge, a coffee shop, two bars, a retail outlet, and approximately 4,500 parking spaces including an enclosed parking structure.
-The casino is scheduled to be complete in early of 2018 and will employ approximately 1,200 people.
-Approximately 700 jobs will be created during construction.
+The first phase included 175,000 square feet and 1,800 Class II gaming devices, four restaurants, a player’s lounge, a coffee shop, two bars, a retail outlet, and approximately 4,500 parking spaces including an enclosed parking structure.
+The casino construction was completed in January of 2018 and employs approximately 1,200 people.
+Approximately 700 jobs were created during construction.